apache/couchdb/share/doc/src/intro/security.rst

 Security
 ********

-In this chapter, we'll look at the basic security mechanisms in CouchDB: the `Admin Party`, `Basic Authentication`, `Cookie Authentication`; how CouchDB handles users and protects their credentials.
+In this document, we'll look at the basic security mechanisms in CouchDB: the `Admin Party`, `Basic Authentication`, `Cookie Authentication`; how CouchDB handles users and protects their credentials.